felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 evidence left by someone who really put their energy into extracting everything there was to learn from a specific book, page after page.
 It's a subtle difference, but it means a lot!
-It made me realize that books are punching bags.
+It made me realize that books are literally punching bags.

 Let me repeat that once more, in bold. **Books are punching bags**.
 We use books to make our brain more powerful.
-When interacting with a book, what matters is the effect the book has on our brain, not the effect we have on the book.
+When we interact with a book, what matters is the effect it has on our brain, *not* the effect we have on the book.

 Let's think about punching bags for a moment.
 If someone was standing in a gym next to their punching